ShiraDadon/Assembler/README.md

 The assembler processes each input file through several stages:

 ### 1. Preprocessor Stage

 - Expands macro definitions
 - Validates macro declarations and usage
 - Creates an intermediate `.am` file

 ### 2. First Pass

 - Reads and validates assembly lines
 - Builds the symbol table
 - Encodes instructions and data that can be resolved immediately
-- Stores unresolved labels for the second pass
+- Leaves label operands to be resolved during the second pass

 ### 3. Second Pass

-- Resolves label addresses
+- Resolves label operands using the symbol table
 - Handles `.entry` and `.extern` declarations
 - Completes the machine-code image

 ### 4. Output Generation

 Generates output files according to the source file content:

 - `.ob` — object file
 - `.ent` — entry labels
 - `.ext` — external label usages